-How Many Steps You Should Take During Quarantine, According To Experts
+This Is How Many Steps You Should Be Taking During Quarantine

 While staying home the past five months has been vital in order to decrease the spread of COVID-19, it has certainly made getting the suggested amount of walking a struggle.
 Which begs the question: how many steps should you be taking during quarantine, anyway?